 Who doesn’t love building towers?
 Add a math component to make counting fun for your students.
 I had our students count as they build, to make sure it matches the number on the card.

-This was a huge hit with our students!
+This was a huge hit with my students!
 I had pulled it out to work with 1 of our kids, and I soon had a table full of students that also wanted to do it.
 There is just something about stickers that children love to use!
-There are two versions included: one with circle outlines, and one without.
+There are two versions included: one with circle outlines and one without.
 This makes it to differentiate for your students.

 Color and Count